Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 The player will die in one hit.
 (Enemies must have predictable patterns that the player can learn.
 The player should **always** feel like their deaths are due to mistakes on their part and not something unfair that the game did.)

 # Upgrading

-The player will have 5 stages of upgrades available to unlock in any given run.
-1. Player starts at this level
+Defeat and absorb the golden "Treasure" enemy that spawns from the Catalyst on 5 specific levels
+1. Boost to all Weapon stats.
+Gun's material goes from dull grey to shiny metal (Level 1)
 2. Major boost to weapon damage.
 Minor Boost to other stats.
-Projectiles change shape to something more pointy
+Projectiles change shape to something more pointy (Level 3)
 3. Major boost to Firerate, absolute stream of bullets at this level.
-(Flame effect out gun exhaust)
+(Flame effect out gun exhaust) (Level 5)
-4. Boost to all stats (Flame effect turns into plasma.
-Projectiles now shine a special color)
+4. Boost to all Weapon stats (Flame effect turns into plasma.
+Projectiles now shine a special color) (Level 7)
-5. SliceShot Cooldown removed & Range/Area increased (Show overflowing line of energy along gun tip)
+5. SliceShot Cooldown removed & Range/Area increased (Show overflowing line of energy along gun tip.
+Gun becomes golden) (Level 9)

-How does the player upgrade?
-Write down later
-Maybe have set upgrades after bosses?
-So every third level?
-I don't know yet

 # Default Player Controls: